gregcaporaso/microbiogeo/doc/notes/rda.rst

 **Description:**

 This test uses the `SEX` category as a negative control.
-We don't expect to see clustering due to previous analysis done on the Whole Body dataset.
+We don't expect to see grouping of samples due to previous analysis done on the Whole Body dataset.

 **Command:** ::